-- To ensure the continued enjoyment of the park by the Adnyamathanha people for cultural, spiritual, and traditional uses; - To ensure the continued enjoyment of the park by members of the public; - To ensure the preservation and protection of Aboriginal sites, features, objects, and structures of spiritual or cultural significance within the park, and; - To provide protection for the natural resources, wildlife, vegetation, and other environmental features of the park.
+- to ensure the continued enjoyment of the park by members of the public - to ensure the preservation and protection of Aboriginal sites, features, objects, and structures of spiritual or cultural significance within the park - to provide protection for the natural resources, wildlife, vegetation, and other environmental features of the park

-The co-management board comprises eight members (plus deputies) appointed for a four-year term, with four representatives from the Adnyamathanha Traditional Lands Association, three from the Department of Environment, Water, and Natural Resources, and one other nominated by the minister.
+The comanagement board comprises eight members (plus deputies) appointed for a four-year term, with four representatives from the Adnyamathanha Traditional Lands Association, three from the Department of Environment, Water, and Natural Resources, and one other nominated by the minister.
 The minister appoints the chairperson from the members.
 The board is currently chaired by an Adnyamathanha representative.
-Decisions of the board are by majority and all members, including the chair, have one vote.
+Decisions of the board are by majority, and all members, including the chair, have one vote.
 In the event that the board is unable to reach a decision, the matter is referred to the minister, although this situation has not arisen to date.